SantoriniDave.com

 Yes.

 • Blue Star: Full self-service restaurant (Goody’s Burger House), multiple cafes, and bars.
-You can also bring your own food.
+Or bring your own food.

 What happens if my ferry is delayed or canceled?